 Prostitutes seemed to be waiting for business, in numerous doorways.
 Had we unwittingly entered the wrong side of town?

-As we scurried through the lengthy alleys of souvenir shops, coupled with foods stores and merchants from across the globe.
+Next, we scurried through lengthy alleys of souvenir shops, coupled with foods stores and merchants from across the globe.

-We finally emerged in a square full of tourists, who’d been transported off a cruise ship, which was docked in the Port.
+Finally, we emerged into a square full of tourists, who’d been transported off a cruise ship which was docked in the Port.

 The more classy side of the city was now upon us.
 Leading to a UNESCO street of ancient palaces.
 The city had shone a new light in our eyes and we began to relax a little.